Meaning of CMS, review, and recommendation of different CMS.

 The CMS comes with user management features, making it easier for you to track the users on your website.
 It also gives different permission levels to provide appropriate rights to the user based on their role.

 CMS makes it easier for you to redesign your website.
 The content and design are separate.

-The customization is much easier for a non-tech or tech guy without having to write tens of lines of code.
+The customization is much easier for a non-tech or tech guy without writing tens of lines of code.
 Implementation of design sitewide or on a specific page is comparatively easy to a traditional website.

 4. Backend & Frontend

 The CMS comes with a backend and frontend.
-If you are creating a dynamic site or if you have created any, you know it is an additional and a considerable cost.
+If you create a dynamic site or create any, you know it is an additional and considerable cost.

 The backend has an average learning curve but depending on which CMS you chose.